kartik-neal/Project-Santa-Cruz-Preview/user-guides/prototyping/how-tos/speech/manage-voice-assistant-using-iot-hub.md

 # Configure voice assistant application using IoT Hub

 This article describes how to configure your voice assistant application using IoT Hub.
-Keyword configuration (as well as command configuration) may also be accomplished through the [Project Santa Cruz portal](https://github.com/microsoft/Project-Santa-Cruz-Private-Preview/blob/main/user-guides/prototyping/how-tos/speech/voice-assistant-config.md).
+For a step-by-step tutorial that guides you through the process of creating a voice assistant using demo template, see [QuickStart: Creating a Voice Assistant with the Project Santa Cruz Devkit](../../nocode-speech.md).

 1. Open the [Azure portal](https://portal.azure.com) and type **IoT Hub** into the search bar.
 Click on the icon to open the IoT Hub page.